xlab-steampunk/ansible-challenge/challenge-2/README.md

 [general prerequisites](../README.md#prerequisites).

 The challenge requires upgrading to Ansible 2.14.
-You can tell Steampunk Spotter to act is you are scanning against Ansible 2.14 regardless of the version installed:
+You can tell Steampunk Spotter to act as if you are scanning against Ansible 2.14 regardless of the version installed:

 ```shell